Confirmation and refutation of very luminous galaxies in the early universe

-The spectroscopic targets were selected from \textit{JWST}/NIRCam \citep{Rieke2003, Rieke2005, Beichman2012} imaging obtained through the Cosmic Evolution Early Release Science (CEERS) Survey \citep{bagley22} because their colors at wavelengths of $1 - 5$ microns matched predictions for galaxies with redshifts $z > 9$ \citep{Finkelstein2022b}, including the key signature of a ``break'' in flux density at wavelengths shorter than that of redshifted hydrogen Lyman~$\alpha$ (Ly$\alpha$; rest-frame wavelength $\lambda_{\mathrm{rest}} = 1216$\AA) due to the largely-neutral intergalactic medium (IGM) expected at early times.
-Here we focus attention on two bright extreme-redshift candidates, one with a photometric redshift $z \simeq 11.1$ (J141946.36+525632.8, aka Maisie's Galaxy \citep{Finkelstein2022a}, here MSA ID 1; see Methods for updated photometric redshift measurement) and another with a photometric redshift $z \simeq 16.4$ (CEERS-93316 \citep{Donnan2023}; here MSA ID 0).
-At their estimated redshifts, these two galaxies would have UV luminosities $\simeq 4$ and $\simeq 15$ times brighter than the most distant spectroscopically confirmed galaxy to date ($z = 13.2$ \citep{curtis-lake2023}).
+The spectroscopic targets were selected from \textit{JWST}/NIRCam \citep{Rieke2023} imaging obtained through the Cosmic Evolution Early Release Science (CEERS) Survey \citep{bagley23} because their colors at wavelengths of $1 - 5$ microns matched predictions for galaxies with redshifts $z > 9$ \citep{Finkelstein2023}, including the key signature of a ``break'' in flux density at wavelengths shorter than that of redshifted hydrogen Lyman~$\alpha$ (Ly$\alpha$; rest-frame wavelength $\lambda_{\mathrm{rest}} = 1216$~\AA) due to the largely-neutral intergalactic medium (IGM) expected at early times.
+Here we focus attention on three bright extreme-redshift candidates: two with photometric redshifts $z \simeq 11$ (CEERS2\_5429, aka Maisie's Galaxy \citep{Finkelstein2022a, Finkelstein2023}, here MSA ID 1; and CEERS2\_588 \citep{Finkelstein2023}, here MSA ID 10), and another with a photometric redshift $z \simeq 16.4$ (CEERS-93316 \citep{Donnan2023}; here MSA ID 0).
+At their estimated redshifts, these three galaxies would have UV luminosities $\simeq 2$ to $\simeq 9$ times brighter than any other spectroscopically confirmed galaxy at $z > 11$ \citep{Robertson2023, curtis-lake2023}).
 We show these photometric redshift estimates in Figure~\ref{fig:pz}.

-Although independent analyses by different teams \citep{Finkelstein2022a, Finkelstein2022b, Donnan2023, Bouwens2022a} identified these two candidates using 7-band {\it JWST}/NIRCam photometry, it is possible for foreground objects to infiltrate high-redshift samples due to unusual colors resulting from older stellar populations, strong nebular emission lines, and/or dust reddening \citep{Donnan2023, Naidu2022b,perezgonzalez23}.
+Although independent analyses by different teams \citep{Finkelstein2022a, Finkelstein2023, Donnan2023, Bouwens2023, Harikane2023a} identified these candidates using 7-band {\it JWST}/NIRCam photometry, it is possible for foreground objects to infiltrate high-redshift samples due to unusual colors resulting from older stellar populations, strong nebular emission lines, and/or dust reddening \citep{Donnan2023, Naidu2022b,perezgonzalez23,zavala23}.
 A tentative detection at $850\,\mu$m of dust emission in the vicinity of CEERS-93316 \citep{zavala23} could support the dust reddening hypothesis, but we have investigated this using new observations at 1.1~mm with the NOEMA interferometer and localized the dust emission to another galaxy approximately 1.5~arcsec away (see Methods for details).
 Nonetheless, reddening could still affect the observed colors of CEERS-93316.